 By then it was clear that Cleveland’s first professional baseball franchise was doomed.
 The real problem was external – the Great Chicago Fire had caused the Chicago and Rockford teams to withdraw, leaving the Forest Citys as the only Midwestern entry.
 East-coast clubs were reluctant to schedule the expensive trips to Ohio, which made the cost of road trips prohibitive.
 Following the game umpired by Doc Hanna, the Forest Citys disbanded, and it was not until near the end of the decade before Cleveland again had a professional club.

-Shortly after the election of McKinley, Mark Hanna was appointed to the U.S. Senate to complete the term of John Sherman.
+Shortly after the election of McKinley, Mark Hanna was appointed to the U.S. Senate to complete the term of John Sherman, who had been named McKinley's Secretary of State.
 After McKinley’s reelection and subsequent assassination, there was talk that Hanna would run for president in 1904.
 By then, however, his health was failing, and he died in Washington on February 15, 1904.

 Leonard C. Hanna remained the chief executive of the M.A.
 Hanna Company until his own health began to fail.
 Then he began to turn the company over to younger members of the family, including his son, Leonard C. Hanna Jr. With the company securely in the family, he retired in 1917.
 On March 24, 1919, Leonard C. Hanna Sr. passed away in Cleveland.